top of page

 • The Grade 12 award category is open to self-identified female students currently enrolled in Grade 12 in a public or private secondary educational institution in Manitoba.

-• The post-secondary award category is open to self-identified female students who are in their first year of post-secondary study in STEAM, business or underrepresented trades programs (see list).
+• The post-secondary award category is open to self-identified female students who are in their first year of post-secondary study in STEAM, business or uncommon program of study (see list below).
 The student must be currently enrolled in full-time education (60 to 100 percent course load in each term).

 The following criteria will be considered in selecting award recipients: